 This Code cannot provide an exhaustive list of what is, or is not, appropriate behaviour for adults.
 However, it does highlight behaviour that is illegal, inappropriate or inadvisable in relation to the required professional standards.
 There will be occasions and circumstances in which adults have to make decisions or take action in the best interests of the pupil where no specific guidance has been given.
-Adults are expected to make responsible and informed judgements about their own behaviour in order to secure the best interests and welfare of the pupils.
+Adults are expected to make responsible and informed judgements about their own behaviour in order to secure the best interests and welfare of the pupils

-1.4.
+- 1.4.
 Any behaviour in breach of this Code by employees may result in action under our disciplinary procedure.
 Such behaviour may constitute gross misconduct and, as such, may result in summary dismissal.
 The Governing Body will take a strict approach to serious breaches of this Code.

-1.5.
+Some breaches may be considered low-level concerns which may be dealt with informally or formally under the disciplinary procedure. - 1.5.
 Safeguarding and Child Protection Policy

-Adults have a duty to act in accordance with the Safeguarding and Child Protection policy which is available from the school website and report any safeguarding, child protection, welfare or radicalisation concerns about a pupil to the Designated Safeguarding Lead.
+Adults have a duty to act in accordance with the Safeguarding and Child Protection policy - which is available from the school website and report any safeguarding, child protection, welfare or radicalisation concerns about a pupil to the Designated Safeguarding Lead.